Feline Heat CycleLast updated: August 02, 2016

 Queen ProblemsQueens have very little reproduction issues, but when they do, it is often related to lack of ovulation.
 This is an issue with submissive, extremely shy, intimidated queens.
 Little estrus behavior occurs and little copulation happens, as opposed to the queen that seeks the male.
 This lack of copulation numbers result in no ovulation and no pregnancy, in spite of a fertile male.

 TreatmentYoung males often do not repeatedly breed if the shy female does not exhibit breeding behavior.
 An experienced male will help and often breed in spite of the female's shyness.
 HCG can be given when copulation has happened and semen is present.
 Check for semen by collecting the vaginal discharge onto a slide.
-If semen is present, veterinarians have induced ovulation with 250 IU of HCG (Human Chorionic Gonadotropin) given IM.
+If semen is present, veterinarians have induced ovulation using HCG (Human Chorionic Gonadotropin) given IM.